ResistanceVault/rc/README.md

     -[ ]   add paddle support

-    If you have any reasonable suggestions, please email me
+    If you have any reasonable suggestion, please email me

 ## Starting RC
 RC is OS friendly, running it should be quite trivial but anyway....

-The most easy way to run it is to use the self bootable disk provided on the github page.
+The easy way to run it is to use the self bootable disk provided on the github page.
 Just insert the disk in your Amiga (or Gotek floppy emulator) and turn on the Amiga.
 The game should also boot from external floppy drive readers (DF1: DF2 and DF3:).

 If you installed the game on HD, then just double click on the rc icon, the game is OS friendly, just ensure you have enough CHIP ram available when you run it.
  (1MB should be more than enough).
+In order to install the game on hard drive just drag and drop the floppy icon from your workbench into the destination drawer, there is no installation script so far.

 Running the game from CLI is also possible, just go into the directory where you installed the game and type "rc32".

 ## How to Play
-RC is a multiplayer game, it's meant to be played with friends, however, it is possible to setup also some CPU driven cars.
+RC is a multiplayer game, it's meant to be played with friends, however, it is possible to put in play some CPU driven cars.
 Before starting the game I suggest to access the "Car setup screen" to set proper controls and CPU cars.
 Supported Input modes for humans are the following: